volmexfinance/volmex-wiki/README.md

 Starting on May 1st, 2021, the [volmex-contracts](https://github.com/volmexfinance/volmex-contracts) repository is subject to the Volmex V1 Bug Bounty (the “Program”) to incentivize responsible bug disclosure.

-We are limiting the scope of the Program to critical and high severity bugs, and are offering a reward of up to $100,000.
+We are limiting the scope of the Program to critical and high severity bugs, and are offering a reward of $500 - $150,000.
 Happy hunting!

 ## Scope